 Record keeping becomes even more important than usual when the nature of a relationship changes.
-For instance, when conjoint therapy ends because one member of the couple drops out of therapy, the records should clearly reflect what happened and what is the nature of any continuing relationship.
+For instance, when conjoint therapy ends because one member of the couple drops out of therapy, the records should clearly reflect what occurred and the nature of any continuing relationship.
 For instance, will the therapist now treat the remaining patient in individual therapy?
 What if the one who drops out of conjoint therapy has a change of mind and now wants to continue with the therapy?
 If conjoint therapy had been properly terminated and a new and different relationship has begun, it may be difficult to commence conjoint therapy again.
-If the situation was ambiguous because the nature of the relationship had not been addressed, this might later result in a messy situation if things "blow up " between the parties.
-And, if things do blow up, will the practitioner's records bring clarity to the situation or will they create confusion and problems for the practitioner?
+If the situation was ambiguous because the nature of the relationship had not been addressed, this might later result in a messy situation between the parties.
+And, if things "blow up," will the practitioner's records bring clarity to the situation or will they create confusion and problems for the practitioner?

-Therapists and counselors must remember that obtaining consultation is extremely important.
-Should there ever be litigation or an inquiry into the practitioner's behavior, it would be helpful if the practitioner had support for his or her clinical judgment when agreeing to see multiple members of a family individually.
-The very act of seeking consultation is itself a sign of a careful and prudent practitioner, one could argue.
-Reasonable minds can differ when considering questions such as whether or not it is clinically appropriate, under certain circumstances, to see multiple members of the same family in therapy.
+Practitioners must remember that obtaining consultation is extremely important.
+Should there ever be litigation or an inquiry into the practitioner's behavior, it would be helpful if the practitioner had support for his or her clinical judgment when agreeing, for example, to see multiple members of a family individually.
+The very act of seeking consultation is itself a sign of a careful and prudent practitioner, one might argue.
+Reasonable minds can differ when considering questions such as whether or not it is clinically appropriate, under certain circumstances, to see multiple members of the same family in individual therapy.
 Likewise, reasonable minds can differ when considering actions that the practitioner should take when confronted with a conflict.
-Consultation may help to support the decision of the practitioner should questions be raised.
+A careful review of relevant ethical standards should be done at the earliest time possible.
+Clinical consultation may help to support the actions of the practitioner should questions be raised about the clinical judgment exercised.

 The issue of termination must also be considered when discussing the topic of avoiding conflicts (or minimizing their effects) when treating multiple members of a family individually.
 Termination may need to be considered, for example, when a conflict does arise, whether unexpectedly and unlikely, or when the conflict should have been recognized or anticipated by the practitioner.
 In either event, the practitioner will want to minimize the negative effects of the conflict.
 Difficult decisions need to be made, some of which deal with termination.
 Would it be best to terminate with all members of the family affected by the conflict?
-How does the therapist or counselor decide which member of the family to terminate?
+How does the therapist or counselor decide which member(s) of the family to terminate?

-The issue of termination also is involved in situations where, for example, one member of the family or the couple in treatment prematurely and unilaterally terminates.
+The issue of termination also is involved in situations where, for example, one member of the family or the couple in treatment prematurely and unilaterally terminates treatment.
 How should the practitioner deal with this situation?
 Should a letter be sent confirming the unilateral termination?
 Should the practitioner call the patient and invite him or her back into therapy?
 Before agreeing to see the remaining member or members of the family, must the therapist or counselor have a discussion about the end of one kind of relationship and the beginning of another?